mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 If you’re a regular reader of this blog you’ll know that I love writing HTML and CSS.
 I’m not a person who loves spending time setting up complex tooling.
 I want my tools to demand as little time from me as possible, so that I can concentrate on the things I love doing!
 While I’ve used Gulp in the past, it now seems a less necessary part of the toolchain: virtually all dependencies can be installed via NPM and configuring them with NPM scripts is no more difficult than configuring them with Gulp.
 So using a task runner seems a bit redundant, and would only add an extra dependency to the project.
 [This article](https://css-tricks.com/why-npm-scripts/) explains some of the advantages of using NPM scripts, and how to get started – but be warned, one or two or the plugins it recommends are now inactive.

+The tools I’ve chosen here are a personal preference, and suit the kind of projects I like to build.
+They’re not necessarily everyone’s choice, and there are plenty of different ways to do things.
+But I hope this tutorial will help you get a bit more familiar with some of the tools that have become popular among developers, so that you can make your own choices.

-Let’s begin building our project starter, and learn about the tools we’ll be using along the way.
+With that in mind, let’s begin building our project starter, and learn about the tools we’ll be using along the way.
 Feel free to skip over any parts you’re already familiar with.

 ## Installing Node.js